Aslam-06/APIRestFull-Nestjs/README.md

 # 🚜 Livestock Farming Cooperative - NestJS

 ## 📌 Description
-This project is a *NestJS* application designed for managing an agricultural cooperative.
+This project is a NestJS backend application designed for managing a livestock cooperative.
-It provides several features such as *user management, products, appointments, prescriptions, invoices, order and care management*.
+It provides several backend features such as user management, products, veterinary appointments, prescriptions, invoices, order and care management.
-The application is secured with *JWT, bcrypt, and Passport* and includes an advanced *role-based access control system*.
+The backend is secured with JWT, bcrypt, and Passport and includes an advanced role-based access control system.

 ---